MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 ## Licensing

-To be able to view live Power BI data in PowerPoint, PowerPoint users must have a Power BI account and a Pro license (or a Free license for report pages located in Premium capacities).
+To be able to view live Power BI data in PowerPoint, users must have an active Power BI account and a Power BI Free license, as well as access to the data.
+If the Power BI report is not located in a Premium capacity, a Power BI Pro license is needed.

 If auto-licensing for Power BI is enabled, users without a Power BI account will be signed up automatically when they open a presentation containing a live Power BI report page. **This may impact the assignment and availability of licenses in your organization**.
 See [Power BI license assignment](../enterprise/service-admin-disable-self-service.md) for more information.